 Be mindful that the appraiser has a copy of your contract and knows how much you’re buying the home for.
 Low appraisals are not the norm.
 If this was to happen, let your experienced New Orleans real estate agent guide you!

 Want to talk about home buying?
-Send me a note!
+Send us a note!
+Or shoot us a text!